avkcode/terraform-provider-firecracker/README.md

 # Terraform Provider for Firecracker

-This Terraform provider allows you to manage Firecracker microVMs through Terraform.
+This Terraform provider allows you to manage [Firecracker](https://firecracker-microvm.github.io/) microVMs through Terraform.

+## Documentation

+Full documentation is available in the [docs](./docs) directory.

 ## Requirements